ruhan-2908/psg-campusconnect/README.md

-# PSG Notice Board Project 🏫
+# PSG Progress Tracker

 **Description:**

-This is a collaborative web-based **Notice Board + Event Tracker + Q&A platform** for PSG College.
+This is a collaborative web-based **Academic Progress tracker for CAT and Semester exams** for PSG College.
 The project follows a structured Git workflow to ensure smooth development, code quality, and collaboration among our team of 9 members.

 ---